-The EOSC Portal is a gateway to information and resources in EOSC, providing updates on its governance and players, the projects contributing to its realisation, funding opportunities for EOSC stakeholders, relevant Europeanand national policies, important documents, and recent developments.
-The EOSC Marketplace & Catalogue acts as a gateway to the multitude of services and resources for researchers.
+The EOSC Portal is a gateway to information and resources in EOSC, providing updates on its governance and players, the projects contributing to its realisation, funding opportunities for EOSC stakeholders, relevant European and national policies, important documents, and recent developments.
+The EOSC Portal Catalogue & Marketplace acts as an entry point to the multitude of services and resources for researchers.

-For prospective users of the services, the portal provides information on use cases under EOSC in Practice.
-The portal also provides information for potential service providers on how to onboard their services to the EOSC Portal Marketplace & Catalogue.
+For prospective users of the services, the Portal provides information on use cases under EOSC in Practice.
+The Portal also provides information for potential service providers on how to onboard their services to the EOSC Portal Catalogue & Marketplace.

 Overview of the EOSC Portal content

 All along the path towards the implementation of the European Open Science Cloud (EOSC), the open science community has grown increasingly familiar with EOSC branding and the message it conveys.

 The cloud and stars of the logo, as well as the fonts, colours, and all the other elements consistently used in official materials, such as videos and posters, have played an important role in the dissemination of the EOSC principles and the constant expansion of the EOSC community.